MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-core/packages/core/subsystems/dictationsubsystem.md

 ### 4. Running the scene on device/in editor

 The project should now be ready to run on device or in editor.
-Note that you may need to configure privacy settings for dictation to work in editor.
+Note that you may need to configure your speech privacy settings for dictation to work in editor.

 ## Using DictationSubsystem